Antoine-62/Advanced-Internet-Applications-laboratory-NodeJs/README.md

 ```
 Now, everythings is set, you can run the app.

-## Problems met (almost all resolved)
+## Problems met (resolved)
 * The first problem I met was the session.
-In the begining, I set a new variable **const session = session()** such as php, and thinking it will create a new session for each user.
+In the begining, I set a new variable **const session = session()** such as php, thinking it will create a new session for each user.
 But no, it was only one session for all users.
 I didn't read the doc before, and instead to read it, I passed many time on internet, convinced my method was the good one.
 It's only after many hours that I read the documentation, and understood I didn't manipulate the session properly.
 Honnestly, why do you need to pass by the request to access to session ?
 Maybe You notified I generate an id to session and then display it on console, but it's not very useful, it was just to check we have different session for each user.
 * The second problem I met was the  **asynchronous functions**.
 As a big php user, I always first retrieved the data from database, and then passed it to the view.
 But here, because it didn't wait the function to retrieve the data, it directly displayed a view without the data.
 So I transform my synchronous functions asynchronous functions to be able to display the view with the data
-* Finally, some stupids syntax errors (sadly it's this problem which take me most time to solve...).
+* Finally, some stupids syntax errors (sadly it's this problem which takes me most time to solve...).

 ## Conclusion